 - Where am I getting in my own way?
 Our inner critics are often the strongest deterrents to us jumping out there.
 What do you need to do to remove the obstacles you’ve given yourself?

 - What review process am I going to put in place to monitor my progress?
 Rarely do we give ourselves credit for the work we are doing, so it’s important to have a system in place to regularly review your goals.
 You need to evaluate what tiny steps are working and what is getting in the way.
-It’s one of the reason’s I created Become Besotted, to help you create a system to do that.

 Though many of us have moved away from a pen and paper society, don’t be afraid to write things down.
 Putting your goals, your routines, and next steps on paper are a tremendous asset to helping your brain focus on what you want instead of getting distracted.